Navigating Multilingual Search Optimisation in Belgium’s Digital Landscape

 German, while an official language, is spoken by a much smaller portion of the population, roughly 1%.

-This multilingual nature necessitates a nuanced approach to SEO.
+This multilingual nature requires a nuanced approach to SEO.
 Websites must seamlessly incorporate language tags and hreflang attributes to correctly target and serve the appropriate language versions to users.

 Moreover, creating and optimising content in both Dutch and French can significantly enhance user experience and search engine rankings.